 - It is interesting especially if social issues matter to you.
 It helps you understand society and its myriad layers and functioning.

-- There is overlap with general studies paper I.
+- There is overlap with General Studies Paper I.

 As you can see, both subjects have their own advantages and disadvantages.
 You must look at your own interests and prior knowledge levels before fixing on an optional subject.
+Aspirants can also check out IAS Toppers’ optional subjects to get a fair idea of the scoring potential of the popular optional subjects.
+This would allow them to make a well researched and informed decision regarding the optional subject they choose.